galenhuntington/hpre/README.md

 know of, including those Haskell-inspired, has any such keyword.
 For instance, in PureScript `as` in an import always means qualified.

-Haskell singularly optimizes its syntax for the rarest of cases.
+Haskell singularly optimizes its syntax for the least common case.

 `hpre` extends and alters the import syntax with the following two rules: